 4. Reducing Burnout Through Rigorous Prioritization

 Designers do their best work when they have the "cognitive runway" to think.
 I standardized tracking mechanisms that shifted our design support for cross-product patterns from 5% to 34%.
-By protecting designer capacity and prioritizing high-leverage work, we don't just build better products—we build sustainable careers.
+By protecting designer capacity and prioritizing high-leverage work, we we build sustainable careers alongside better products.